rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/4 - Visualize/readme.md

 1. Save the report by clicking **Save** in the upper-right corner of the page.
 Enter a report name such as "Polar Bear Activity."

 The formatted report should resemble the one below.
 Feel free to embellish it further.
 You could, for example, add a title in a large font at the top of the report.
-Once you're satisfied with the layout and content, let's put it to work using a live data source.
+Once you're satisfied with the layout and content, it's time to put it to work using a live data source.

 ![The formatted report](Images/formatted-report.png)